 Soo… What exactly IS Functional Threshold Power (FTP), and why are we testing it?

-The easiest way to define FTP is the highest average power (in watts) that you can sustain for an hour.
-We don’t often talk about watts directly at Stride6ft8 Sports Performance, but whether you know it or not, our classes are based off watts and your FTP.
+The easiest way to define FTP is the highest average power (in watts) that you can sustain for an hour while cycling.
+We often colour code this into different zones.
 No matter your cadence (RPM), if you’re working in the red zone, you’re producing more power (more watts) than if you’re working in the orange zone.

 For those of you who have trained in a lab or worked with a sport scientist, it’s similar to using lactate threshold to measure (and increase) training intensity.
 But no blood samples involved in this method!